 This gives you a bit of a more dynamic appearance with the finish of your Super White Granite types of kitchen countertops.
 You can often decide the degree to which you’d like your new kitchen countertops textured, giving you even further customization options.

-Super White Granite Cost
+Granite Cost

 First, let’s break down the cost of materials.
-If you want to just buy the Super White Granite countertop on it’s own, the slabs will run you about $50 per square foot.
+If you want to just buy the Super White Granite countertop on its own, the slabs will run you about $50 per square foot.
 This can vary slightly depending on factors like where you buy the material and where you live, though.

 However, most people don’t install their kitchen countertops themselves.
 So, you’ll have to take factors like installation into mind.
 When you add installation fees, the practical cost of Super White Granite kitchen countertops is between $75 and $100 per square foot.

-How To Maintain Super White Granite Countertops
+How to Maintain Super-White Granite

 However, they’re far less susceptible to this damage if you take the time to seal the granite countertop during installation and again once every year after that.